 The back is a very complicated part of our anatomy, but it is very important in that the spine is home to the many nerves that relay messages to the rest of our bodies.
 Back injuries can be spinal, muscular, or occur within the connective tissues of the back.
 Some of the most common injuries include:

 - Cervical radiculopathy

 The list can go on, but these are injuries that can result in very severe pain, surgeries, and months, years, or a lifetime of pain.
 In other words, this is a life-altering situation that can lead to severe acute or chronic pain.
 Core muscles can become weak and other areas of the body can be affected, depending on the type of injury.

 Causes Of Back Injuries

 Other common causes include slip and fall, trip and fall, falling from platforms, and falling objects.
 Just be sure to notify your employer as soon as the injury occurs no matter how it happened.
-While it should be reported immediately, you do have approximately 2 weeks to do so in order to file your workers’ compensation claim.
+While it should be reported immediately, you do have approximately 2 weeks to do so in order to file your workers’ compensation claim for a back injury